michaelsmueller/chicha/README.md

 Other features outside of the MVP scope:

 **Responsive CSS** test and adapt to various mobile device views, then add tablet and desktop.

-**Heavies detail**: add list of each individual heavy's recommendations

 **Onboarding**: create a screen when user logs in to explain how the app works